abrugsch/retropie-minicade-hat/README.md

 R2 - 47K 0603
 U1 - AMS1117-3.3 SOT-223-3 (or any other SOT-223-3 fixed 3.3v regulator. whatever you can get from your supplier of choice)

-I might provide LCSC part numbers if I can be arsed...
+Here are some part numbers from lcsc.com if you are that way inclined.
+They are from within the JLC stock subset and basic parts wherever possible if you feel the need to have the factory assemble the boards for you.

+C1,C2 = C86295
+J1 = C169819
+Q1 = C150470
+Q2 = C54540
+R1 = C25804
+R2 = C25819
+U1 = C173386 (or a myriad of other LM1117-3.3 clones)

 ## Gerbers

 Are in the /prod folder.
 Have at it.
+I haven't generated assembly files as it's not hard to hand solder.
+It's easy enough to generate them yourself if you need to.